eXcomm/otr-1/OTRdotNET/Items/readme.txt

 todo:
+- implement IDispose on objects to fully clear out objects.

 = Toolkit Parse doesn't support 'OTRL_MSGTYPE_V1_KEYEXCH' and 'OTRL_MSGTYPE_UNKNOWN'
 -- Copyright headers (Version400.cs) for all files, investigate what is allowed in respect to original otr copyright.